bhauman/bhauman.github.com/drafts/immutable-data-service.md

 ## Merging

-There is no reason that such a service can not implement a merge operation given to urls with a common ancestor.
+There is no reason that such a service can not implement a merge operation given two URLs with a common ancestor.

 ## The official version